 Ghana is a country in West Africa bordered by Ivory Coast, Togo, and the Gulf of Guinea.
-The country is home to the largest artificial lake in the world, Lake Volta.
+The country is home to one of the largest artificial lakes in the world, Lake Volta.
 The Republic of Ghana, formerly known as Gold Coast, has a presidential system of government.
 The president is the head of government and chief of state.
-The country got its independence from Britain on March 6, 1957, becoming the first sub-saharan African country to attain independence.
+The country gained independence from Britain on March 6, 1957, becoming the first sub-saharan African country to attain independence.
 The president and vice-president are elected directly by an absolute majority of the popular vote and serve as both head of state and head of government in Ghana.
 The president serves a four-year term and is eligible for a second.

 Presidents Of Ghana Since Independence from Britain